 If the mother is undernourished it can lead to a number of complications like increased risk of infection in both the mother and the baby, anaemia (low haemoglobin levels), weakness, and low birth weight.2

 Hence, it is important for the mother to get proper nutrition throughout pregnancy and lactation either through diet or supplements.

 A woman gains about 12-14kg weight during pregnancy.
 Additional calories are required during pregnancy for foetal growth and development.4 During lactation, the calorie requirement increases even more to produce an adequate amount of milk.This increased calorie requirement can be met through carbohydrates present in a variety of fruits, vegetables, and various types of grains and cereals.1

 Proteins form the basic building blocks of the body.
-Hence, during pregnancy, almost 50% more protein is required for the development of the foetus.4,5 During lactation, the mother requires additional amounts of protein for the synthesis of breast milk.4 A pregnant or lactating woman can get protein from fish, poultry, lean red meat, eggs, dairy products, nuts, dried beans, peas, lentils, and soy foods.1
+Hence, during pregnancy, almost 50% more protein is required for the development of the foetus.4,5 During lactation, the mother requires additional amounts of protein for the production milk.4 A pregnant or lactating woman can get protein from fish, poultry, lean red meat, calories in an egg, dairy products, nuts, dried beans, peas, lentils, and soy.1

 Constipation can be a problem during pregnancy due to the pressure of the developing foetus on the mother’s intestine.
 Eating food rich in dietary fiber can help regularize bowel movements.
 Some examples of fiber-rich foods are sapodilla, guava, apple, and pear (eaten with their skins), whole wheat bread, and green leafy vegetables.1